 Any damage associated with the event will be at the cost of the event organiser.
-Any damage must be reported to the Council’s Event Development Team in writing within 5 working days of the damage.
+Any damage must be reported to the Council’s Event Development Team in writing within five working days of the damage.

-Where damage has occurred as a result of the event or activity or when the area has been left in an untidy condition, the applicant is responsible for the cost of reinstatement to the Christchurch City property.
+Where damage has occurred as a result of the event or activity or when the area has been left in an untidy condition, the applicant is responsible for the cost of reinstatement to the Christchurch city property.
 Please be aware that costs can run into the thousands of dollars.
-Event Organisers are encouraged to budget for possible reinstatement costs and use protection i.e. profloor or trackmat, marshals, etc. to avoid damage in parks and gardens.
+Event organisers are encouraged to budget for possible reinstatement costs and use protection i.e. profloor or trackmat, marshals, etc. to avoid damage in parks and gardens.

 The organiser shall be liable for the costs of the public notices to advertise any closure of roads associated with the event.

-The organiser shall pay to Council the permit fee to be advised on submission of application to the Council’s Events Development Team.
+The organiser shall pay to the Council the permit fee to be advised on submission of application to the Council’s Events Development Team.
 The permit fee is to be paid by the organiser before the event permit is issued.

 The organiser shall be responsible for any fees, service and supply charges associated with the event.
-These fees are payable in respect of any certificate, authority, approval, consent or service given or inspection made by Council or any other department, service, or agent.
+These fees are payable in respect of any certificate, authority, approval, consent or service given or inspection made by the Council or any other department, service, or agent.

 The organiser indemnifies the Council in respect of all costs (including legal costs), claims, liabilities, losses, damage and expenses suffered or incurred by the Council and any other person claiming through the Council as a direct or indirect consequence of any unlawful, negligent, tortuous, criminal, reckless or dishonest errors, acts of omission of the organiser in the performance of the event.
-To the extent permitted by law, in no event shall Council nor its employees be liable for any damage, loss or personal injury arising whatsoever including direct, indirect, consequential, financial or special damages.
+To the extent permitted by law, in no event shall the Council nor its employees be liable for any damage, loss or personal injury arising whatsoever including direct, indirect, consequential, financial or special damages.

-Once an event has been permitted, Council will, where applicable, advise the following services: NZ Police, NZ Fire Service, St Johns Ambulance, and various other Council departments as necessary.
+Once an event has been permitted, the Council will, where applicable, advise the following services: NZ Police, NZ Fire Service, St Johns Ambulance, and various other Council departments as necessary.
 Other services will be advised as appropriate.